awsdocs/aws-codebuild-user-guide/doc_source/setting-up.md

 1. Make sure you have configured the AWS CLI with the AWS access key and AWS secret access key that correspond to one of the IAM entities, as described in the previous procedure\.
 For more information, see [Getting Set Up with the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html) in the *AWS Command Line Interface User Guide*\.

-1. To add a custom set of AWS CodeBuild access permissions to an IAM group or IAM user, skip ahead to step 3 in this procedure\.
+1. To add a custom set of AWS CodeBuild access permissions to an IAM group or IAM user, skip to step 3 in this procedure\.

    To add a default set of CodeBuild access permissions to an IAM group or IAM user, do the following: